-No Activity Estimated Time Scales (maximum) 1 Occupational Therapist's Scheme and Recommendation received by Epping Forest District Council Private Sector Grants Team As and when received.
-2 A DFG enquiry is raised on the Councils computer system and a case file is raised and allocated to a Grants Officer who will obtain preliminary information such as land registry searches, landlord's consent to works etc. 1 week.
-3 The Grants Officer will telephone you (grant applicant) to make an appointment to visit you at home.
+No Activity Estimated Time Scales (maximum) 1 Occupational Therapist's Scheme and As and when Recommendation received by Epping Forest received.
+District Council Private Sector Grants Team 2 A DFG enquiry is raised on the Councils computer 1 week. system and a case file is raised and allocated to a Grants Officer who will obtain preliminary information such as land registry searches, landlord's consent to works etc. Tanalora o concent to worke etc. 3 The Grants Officer will telephone you (grant 1 week. applicant) to make an appointment to visit you at home.
 Whilst of the telephone they will ask questions about your finances to establish if you are in receipt of a means tested benefit (which would mean that you have nothing to pay towards the cost of the adaptation works).
 If you are not on a means tested benefit you will be advised to obtain 3 months evidence of your income, savings, investments and capital and to have this available when the Grants Officer visits you at home so that a financial means test can be conducted.
-1 week.
-4 The Grants Officer will visit you at home to complete the following forms: • DFG application form and intended future occupation certificates • DFG means test form • Joint owner form (if relevant) • Occupier forms (for tenants) 2-3 weeks (depending on your availability).
+4 The Grants Officer will visit you at home to 2-3 weeks (depending complete the following forms: on your availability).
+DFG application form and intended future occupation certificates DFG means test form Joint owner form (if relevant) Occupier forms (for tenants)